Lucas04-nhr/lucas04-nhr.github.io/docs/about.md

 ---
 > [!TIP]
 > This README is a living document and will be updated as my journey unfolds.
-I also write a [CV](https://drive.google.com/file/d/1l0_ZuJrDdkmp7azPF76MVIlxMYd13p_6/view).